The pipeline at a glance

 @create-v) or use arrow keys to select.
 The skill name must match exactly: @create-voice, not create voice or voice spec.Inside each skill

 Every skill loads an instruction file, reads platform-specific or domain-specific reference files, extracts data from Figma via MCP, runs through a checklist, and renders the output.
-The reference files determine what the agent knows about each domain.- Screen Reader
+The reference files determine what the agent knows about each domain.- Anatomy

 - Properties